FionaLippert/FluxRGNN/README.md

 ### Training and testing

-To train FluxRGNN on all available data except for year 2017 and to immediately test it on the held-out data, run
+To train FluxRGNN on all available data except for year 2017 and to immediately test it on the held-out data, switch to the `scripts` directory and run
 ```
 python run_experiments.py datasource={datasource} +experiment={name}
 ```